Not for Obama, but OK for Trump: McConnell says he'd confirm Supreme Court justice in election year.

 McConnell has conveyed this reasoning several times — the decision not to consider Garland's nomination was because the Senate was held by a different party than the president leading into an election.
 His answer Tuesday is consistent with that claim.

 There are several justices on the Supreme Court who have served for several decades.
-Justice Stephen Breyer is 80 years old and has served since 1994.
+Justice Stephen Breyer is 80 and has served since 1994.
 Justice Clarence Thomas is 70 and has served since 1991, the longest-serving justice currently on the court.
-And Justice Ruth Bader Ginsburg is 86, has served since 1993 and has suffered a series of health-related issues, including recently when she underwent surgery for lung cancer.
+And Justice Ruth Bader Ginsburg, 86, has served since 1993 and has suffered a series of health-related issues, including recent surgery for lung cancer.
 She returned to the court in February.